 4. Reduce Your Taxable Income

 If you contribute to a traditional IRA or a 401k, contribute the full allowable amount to garner the largest deduction.
-Keep an eye out for obscure or little-known deductions, such as the moving expense deduction you can take if you move to take a new job.
+Keep an eye out for obscure or little-known deductions that can lower your tax bill.
 If you invest in bonds, consider municipal bonds, rather than corporate bonds.
-These municipal bonds’ interest is exempt from federal tax and thus is excluded from taxable income.
+Municipal bond interest is exempt from federal tax and thus is excluded from taxable income.
 There are a host of potential tax breaks.
-Using the IRS’s Credits & Deductions database might tip you off to deductions and credits you have been overlooking.
+Using the IRS’s Credits & Deductions database might tip you off to deductions and credits you’ve overlooked in the past.

 Capital Gains Savings When Selling Your Home